Growth & Care

 Aristocrat Ornamental Pear is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Aristocrat Ornamental Pear is recommended for the following landscape applications:

 Accent, Shade, Vertical Accent

 Aristocrat Ornamental Pear is smothered in stunning clusters of white flowers with purple anthers along the branches in mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy heart-shaped leaves turn an outstanding orange in the fall.
 The fruits are showy yellow pomes displayed in late summer.